um5mooc/edx-platform/docs/en_us/platform_api/source/overview.rst

 that enable you to build web, desktop, and mobile applications that work with your Open edX instance.

-The edX Platform APIs uses Representational State Transfer (REST) design principles and supports the JavaScript Object Notation (JSON) data-interchange format.
+The edX Platform APIs use Representational State Transfer (REST) design principles and support the JavaScript Object Notation (JSON) data-interchange format.
 The REST APIs are simple, lightweight, and optimized.

 **********************************************